InTaVia/source-dataset-conversion/README.md

 To save the result as RDF turtle, use
 1. ?- rdf_save_turtle(FILENAME, [graph(bioned)]).

+### iterative conversion (seems to have resolved some issues with buggy loading and deleting of graphs)
+- ?- run_bioned_it.

 For full conversion:
 1. Get XML file from biografisch portaal (not provided here)
 2. In folder ./data/xml/full_preprocessed